Administrative Compatibility Tool: Online Manual

 The “service-list-all” action leaves the short description empty for all services on OpenBSD.

-Downgrading packages with “package-downgrade” is unsupported on FreeBSD.
+Downgrading packages with “package-downgrade” is unsupported on FreeBSD, Arch Linux, and Alpine Linux.

 Refreshing and cleaning the package cache is unsupported on OpenBSD.